Dorm Room Decor 101: How to Make a Tiny Space Truly Yours

 Layer in your personality

 After the anchor, layer in pieces that say something specific about you.
 Into design and math?
-The Golden Spiral brings an intelligent, structured calm.
+The Golden Spiral brings an intelligent, structured calm to a wall.
 Into calm and wellness?
-The Blue Lotus Dazzle or Harmony Serenity Shield turn a corner into a chill zone.
-The point is that a dorm wall is a self-portrait — the more it reflects your actual interests, the more the room feels like home rather than a hotel.
+The Blue Lotus Dazzle or Harmony Serenity Shield turn a corner into a chill zone for decompressing after a brutal day.
+The whole point is that a dorm wall is a self-portrait — the more it reflects your actual interests, the more the room feels like home rather than a hotel you happen to sleep in.

-Mix sizes and don't aim for symmetry.
-A slightly eclectic, gathered-over-time look reads as authentic and lived-in, which is exactly the vibe you want.
+Mix sizes freely and do not aim for perfect symmetry.
+A slightly eclectic, gathered-over-time look reads as authentic and lived-in, which is exactly the vibe you want in a space that is supposed to feel like you.
+Rooms that look too matched and catalog-perfect can feel oddly impersonal; a little happy imperfection signals that a real person lives here.

 Shop the poster →